waifuai/quantum-circuit-optimization/src/README.md

 This directory contains the main source code for quantum circuit optimization.
 The codebase is now focused on two subdirectories:
 - `data-generation/`: Tools for generating datasets of random quantum circuits using Cirq.
-- `model-training/`: Code for optimizing quantum circuits using the Google Gemini API (`gemini-2.5-pro`).
+- `model-training/`: Code for optimizing quantum circuits using the Google GenAI SDK (`gemini-2.5-pro`).

 ## `data-generation`